Back in the Saddle: Reception

 Cash Box said that "many rhythmic changes, a great bass line and many devoted fans should carry this one in the same direction as 'Walk This Way'."
 Record World called it "a powerful follow-up to their seething 'Walk This Way.'"

 Cover versions

 Sebastian Bach covered the song on his 2007 solo album Angel Down as a duet with Guns N' Roses frontman Axl Rose.

 Mark Slaughter, Albert Lee, Rudy Sarzo and Frankie Banali covered the song for the Aerosmith tribute album Not the Same Old Song and Dance (Eagle Records, 1999).
 Additional guitars were by the album's producers, Bob Kulick and Bruce Bouillet.

 In 2014, Aloe Blacc covered this song for the soundtrack for the film Need for Speed.

+In 2025, Aerosmith collaborated with Yungblud to remix the track for the One More Time EP.